How to Use CBD and Other Methods to Help With DepressionFebruary 24, 2021

 - CBD affects people differently and doesn’t work well for everybody — you should be able to tell whether or not you’re reaping any benefits after that long.

 Sleep is like a cause-and-effect problem within the depression.
 You need restful sleep to feel your best, get things done, and make proper use of coping skills.
-But depression often robs us of sleep or robs us of the feeling of being well-rested, which puts us back in a downward cycle.
+But depression often robs us of sleep or of the feeling of being well-rested, which puts us back in a downward cycle.
+It may also lead to increased issues with anxiety.

 - Serotonin not only impacts our mood and happiness but sleep patterns as well.